-Online registration begins September 2018.
+Online registration begins August 2021.
 Enrollment is open throughout the year and students can enroll at any time.
-Parents will need to complete the registration process at their child’s first rehearsal.
-Students should bring their instruments.
+Parents will need to complete the two step registration process at their child’s first rehearsal.
+Masks are mandatory

-Each ensemble will have 26 weekly rehearsals starting the week of September 17, 2018 through the week of May 20, 2019.
+Each ensemble will have 32 weekly rehearsals and 2 concerts starting from week of September 6, 2021 through the week of May 15, 2021.

 Kanami Shimanuki teaches voice and beginning to intermediate piano here at the conservatory.
 She started playing piano at 4 years old and later decided to pursue voice as her main instrument.
 She received a Bachelors of Arts degree in Ethnomusicology, Jazz studies, at the University of California, Los Angeles.
 She has been teaching music for a total of 5 years and is happy to be continuing her teaching career here at Santa Monica Conservatory of music.